michela-meister/predicting-drug-response/pyro_model/README.md

-Welcome to the transfer learning project.
+Welcome to the drug-response transfer learning project.

 Datasets used:
 GDSC, REP, CTD2